1.) Fishing hours will be from 7:00am to 3:30pm, August 19, 2023.

 5.)
 Boats may have from two (2) to (5) anglers per boat.

 6.)
 Two team # signs will be provided (port and starboard); it is the team captain’s responsibility to clearly post them visible to other tournament officials and tournament boats.
 If these numbers are not visibly displayed, you will not be identifiable therefore disqualified from the competition.
 Please make sure the signs are posted before your boat is inspected.
-Your boat will not be inspected until the signs are posted.

 7.)
 Each Team will present up to six (6) walleyes in their box.
 The largest being identified with the ZIP-TIE provided.
 The only species allowed in the box are walleyes.
+If your team is eligible for the payout, your cooler will be held for pictures and additional inspection if necessary.
+Familiarize yourself with the cooler handling and weigh-in procedures in the tournament packet.
+Failure to follow these procedures will be a condition for disqualification.

 · Any more than six walleyes or any other species in the box will immediately disqualify the box and the team for the event.
-All culling is to be completed prior to entering the cooler check in station
+All culling is to be completed prior to entering the cooler check in station.

 · The fish will be presented in a cooler with bagged or blocked ice only.
 No loose ice or water baths allowed.